 The Law About Employment | Law no. 435/2004 Coll. + paragraph § 98

-b) a family member of a diplomatic mission, consular authority, or a family member of an employee of an international government with a residency in the Czech Republic
+- a family member of a member of a diplomatic mission, consular authority, or a family member of an employee of an international government institution with a residency in the Czech Republic

-c) the one who is a refugee or received an additional protection
+- the one who is a refugee or received an additional/temporary protection

-d) sportsperson, artist, an employee of the university or a teacher, a student, …
+- sportsperson, artist, an employee of the university or a teacher, a student of accredited programme, …

-f) a member of the emergency unit and helps due to an international agreement about mutual help g) employee in the international logistic or transport branch who has been sent to the Czech Republic by his foreign
+- employee in the international logistic or transport branch who has been officially sent to the Czech Republic by his foreign employer

-j) the one who prepares for future employment in the Czech Republic (§ 5),
+- the one who prepares himself for future employment in the Czech Republic (§ 5),

-n) the one who carries out a continuous study or a scientific activity in the Czech Republic
+- the one who carries out a continuous study of accredited programme or a scientific activity in the Czech Republic

 “Fikce” of a temporary residency as a family member of the Czech Republic